wisdom-analyst/CISCO-CCNA-Cybersecurity-Labs/ftp-data-exfiltration-5tuple-soc-investigation/README.md

 ## Full Report

 Key evidence is shown inline above.
-The complete walkthrough, including every step, all tool views, and full analysis narrative, is available in the [full technical report](Technical Project Report (Lab 27.2.14).pdf).
+The complete walkthrough, including every step, all tool views, and full analysis narrative, is available in the [full technical report](Technical%20Project%20Report%20(Lab%2027.2.14).pdf)